-In this article, we describe this easy-to-naturalize plant and share advice on planting, growing and caring for it in your yard and garden.
+This article describes this easy-to-naturalize plant and shares advice on planting, growing and caring for it in your yard and garden.
 Read on to learn more.

 Columbine Flower Facts